Sourav1000888/FAQ/README.md

 This project is an FAQ Retrieval System that returns the most relevant answer for a user query using NLP + Semantic Search + Database integration.

-It uses:
+It uses: <br>
-BERT for text embeddings
+BERT for text embeddings <br>
-FAISS for fast similarity search
+FAISS for fast similarity search <br>
-SQL Database for structured FAQ storage and retrieval 3 different datasets for improved generalization
+SQL Database for structured FAQ storage and retrieval <br>
+3 different datasets for improved generalization <br>

 🧠 Problem Statement
-Traditional FAQ systems rely on keyword matching which fails when:
+Traditional FAQ systems rely on keyword matching which fails when: <br>
-User uses different wording
+User uses different wording <br>
-Synonyms are used
+Synonyms are used <br>
-Sentence structure changes
+Sentence structure changes <br>

 👉 This project solves that using semantic search instead of keyword matching.

-📊 Datasets Used
+📊 Datasets Used  <br>
 1️⃣ Finance Dataset form kaggle <br>
 2️⃣ Programming Dataset from kaggle <br>
 3️⃣ Insurance Dataset from kaggle <br>